dekvall/dd2424_image_generation/README.md

 ![Results for flickr2k dataset with scene information, 160 epochs.](results/own_implementation_160e.png)

 ## TODO
 * Implement the correct loss function
 * Integrate the text embedding into the discriminator
+* Fully connected network to embedding instead of 1d conv